cs261-2022-group22/MentorBank/README.md

    When this happens, stop and restart the container will fix the problem, since the database is fully initialised now.

-5. The web server is now accessible via [`http://localhost:9000/`](http://localhost:9000/), to configure TLS for secure connections you'll need a reverse proxy engine, which could be Nginx, Apache, Caddy or any web server that supports this.
+5. The web server is now accessible via [`http://localhost:9000/`](http://localhost:9000/), to configure TLS for secure connections you'll need a reverse proxy engine, which could be Nginx, Apache, Caddy or any web server which supports this.

+   There has been an example Nginx configuration file in `example/`.